corda/corda-docs/content/en/docs/corda-enterprise/4.8/cordapps/api-service-classes.md

 ## Starting Flows from a Service

 Starting flows via a service can lead to deadlock within the node’s flow worker queue, which will prevent new flows from starting.
-To avoid this, the rules bellow should be followed:
+To avoid this, the rules below should be followed: